ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

 Based on that relationship, the model determines all upstream neighbours for each grid cell and creates a drainage map, i.e. a dictionary that contains for each grid cell all upstream grid cells.
-For example, `cell_id = 56` has one upstream cell with the indix `[65]`.
+For example, `cell_id = 34` has upstream cells with the indices `[4, 13, 22]`.
 This gives the flow direction.

 ```{code-cell} ipython3
 from virtual_ecosystem.models.hydrology.above_ground import calculate_drainage_map